UGLI Webinar Series: Whitehat SEO CEO Interview

 So that conversion problem is probably the hardest one to fix and again, it's a HubSpot, sweet spot in terms of the inbound methodology and the technology that we deploy there but it's all around capturing visitors, turning them into leads.

 Normally that involves the creation of what we call authority content.
 Building up the trust of a website, building up the ways that the leads can be captured.
-An example of that, if you look at most websites, and we do a lot of website audit, so we go over people's sites and I'm never one to look at a site and say, well I think it's ugly.
+An example of that, if you look at most websites, and we do a lot of website audits, so we go over people's sites and I'm never one to look at a site and say, well I think it's ugly.
 I think you've excessive use of the colour orange.
 I have no aesthetic bias or I try not to have, I'm driven by tech, I'm driven by numbers and I'm driven by results.

 If that orange website is generating business for you, then go for it.
 I'm very happy.
 What I look at is conversion metrics.
 How many visitors are converting into leads, on what pages and why?
-We can actually work to fix that.
+We can work to fix that.
 We can put content on.

 Essentially what you're trying to do is you're trying to help your prospective clients.
-That's, how I look at marketing now is it's all about helping people.
+That's, how I look at marketing now it's all about helping people.
 That simple statement has a lot behind it.
-You have to do a lot of research to find out what problems your prospective, ideal client has, what goals they have with their business and how you can help them and if you find all of that out, you can publish it, you can write about it, you can blog about it, you can create videos about it.
+You have to do a lot of research to find out what problems your prospective, ideal client has, what goals they have with their business and how you can help them if you find all of that out, you can publish it, you can write about it, you can blog about it, you can create videos about it.

 If you do all of those things and if you create good quality guides and downloadable content, then people will give you their contact information in return.
 If you do that properly in a scientific and structured way, then you will fix the conversion problem.